 How To Cite Your Sources

-First, you'll need to determine which CITATION STYLE your teacher prefers.
 The most common style, MLA, is what we usually use at MBA.
-There are also APA, Chicago, Turabian, and other styles not as widely used in high school.
+(There are also APA, Chicago, Turabian, and other styles not as widely used in high school.)

 Next, you'll need to determine both IN TEXT and END OF TEXT citations.